Intoxication Manslaughter: Texas Penal Code §49.08

 How much prison time can I get if I am convicted of Intoxication Manslaughter?

+Stacking.
 Another way for the state to obtain a greater punishment is through stacking.
+If multiple victims are involved, prosecutors may file separate counts and ask the court to stack sentences so they run consecutively.
 For instance, if two people are killed in one accident, a person can be charged with two counts or charges of Intoxication Manslaughter.
 Texas law permits a judge to stack the punishments so that the person can get a prison sentence that requires serving the sentences consecutively.
 And if one person is killed and another is injured (which results in an Intoxication Assault charge), the punishments for each charge can be added together in the same way, making the punishments consecutive.
 However, the judge has the ultimate authority about whether or not to allow stacking.

 New Intoxicated Operation of Motor Vehicle Offense Fines

-The 86th Texas Legislative created additional fines for all offenses relating to the operation of a motor vehicle while intoxicated.[3]
-These new fines range from $3,000 to $6,000, and are as follows:[4]
+The 86th Texas Legislature created additional fines for all offenses relating to the operation of a motor vehicle while intoxicated.[10]
+These fines range from $3,000 to $6,000, and are as follows:[11]

 What does intoxication mean?